ArtanisInc/Artanis-RCS/README.md

   <a href="#license--disclaimer"><img src="https://img.shields.io/badge/license-Educational%20Use-orange.svg" /></a>
 </p>

-## ⚠️ **IMPORTANT LEGAL DISCLAIMER**
+> [!CAUTION]

-**This software is provided for educational and research purposes only.
-Using automated input assistance in Counter-Strike 2 may violate Valve's Terms of Service and could result in a VAC (Valve Anti-Cheat) ban.
-Use at your own risk and responsibility.
-The developers are not responsible for any consequences arising from the use of this software.**
+> This software is provided for educational and research purposes only.
+> Using automated input assistance in Counter-Strike 2 may violate Valve's Terms of Service and could result in a VAC (Valve Anti-Cheat) ban.

----
+> Use at your own risk.
+The developers are not responsible for any consequences.

 ## 🎯 **Key Features**